Home | Battles | Cemeteries | Descendants | Find A Soldier | Towns | Units | Site Map

 Married, 1877, April 4, Caroline Minerva Evans, of Houston, died at Sedalia, Mo., of consumption, 1880, July 17.

-Greene was a modest, scholarly, and brave man, ranking high in his class.
+Green was a modest, scholarly, and brave man, ranking high in his class.
 He was sure to hear the call of duty and to obey it.
 The Houston Telegram closed a notice of his death, thus: "He shrank from ostentation.
 In his death the poor have indeed lost a friend.
-He was one of those who go through life quietly doing good, and serving their Master for the Master's sake, seeking no laudation save the plaudits of an approving conscience, and looking forward to another, a better, and a higher sphere for his reward."
+He was one of those who go through life quietly doing good, and serving their Master for the Master's sake, seeking no laudation save the plaudits of an approving conscience, and looking foward to another, a better, and a high sphere for his reward."